Why Lowering Your Price is a Terrible Business Move

 Truth be told, I laughed out loud on the phone, which clearly got his attention.
 I asked him, “Why would you ask me to lower my worth and value for my services?
 I’d love to buy your supplements, but I can buy the same products from somewhere else for less.
 Are you interested in lowering your price for me?”

-He paused for a moment and asked why he should lower his prices and that he doesn’t do that.
-I responded back with, “If you aren’t lowering your prices when I ask you, why would you expect me to?
+He paused for a moment and asked why he should lower his prices, stating that he doesn’t do that.
+I responded, “If you aren’t lowering your prices when I ask you, why would you expect me to?
 Do you go to the grocery store and ask the butcher to lower the price of meat because you can get it cheaper somewhere else?
 Or do you contact Amazon and ask them to lower their price on an item you can get cheaper on a different website?”

-At this point, I could tell he was offended — and quite frankly, I didn’t care.
-I replied back with, “I don’t think we can do business and work this out.
-If our first conversation, you’re already demanding that I lower my price, I can only imagine what it would be like to work with you on projects.
-You can’t call me up and expect me to lower my prices but then get offended when I ask if you’re lowering your price — it doesn’t work that way.”
+At this point, I could tell he was offended, and quite frankly, I didn’t care.
+I replied, “I don’t think we can do business and work this out.
+If in our first conversation you’re already demanding that I lower my price, I can only imagine what it would be like to work with you on projects.
+You can’t call me up and expect me to lower my prices but then get offended when I ask if you’re lowering your price.
+It doesn’t work that way.”

-I politely thanked him for the call and wished him the best before we hung up the phone.
-Funny enough, he called me back a few days later to apologize and say he was just trying to get the best deal but understood my position and the value I bring based on my 20+ years of experience in the industry.
+I politely thanked him for the call and wished him the best before we hung up.
+Funny enough, he called me back a few days later to apologize.
+He said he was just trying to get the best deal but understood my position and the value I bring with over 20 years of experience in the industry.

-He then told me he’d like to move forward with my writing services at my standard rate, and he’d like one article per week for the year (52 articles in total) on any topic I find relevant that would help his business and bring traffic to his website.
-He even offered to pay for everything upfront as an apology for our previous conversation.
-I declined the upfront payment and told him I’d invoice him monthly so that he wasn’t out the full amount up front.
-He appreciated that, and from that point forward, we’ve been off to the races, and he’s enjoyed the entire process.
+He then told me he’d like to move forward with my writing services at my standard rate.
+He requested one article per week for the year, 52 articles in total, on any topic I find relevant to help his business and bring traffic to his website.
+He even offered to pay for everything upfront as an apology.
+I declined the upfront payment and told him I’d invoice him monthly so that he wasn’t out the full amount.
+He appreciated that, and we’ve been working together successfully ever since.

 Related Article: What is a Wordsmith and Why Does Your Business Need One?